-UU Careers Services offer training related to career orientation and job application skills.
+UU Career Services offer training related to career orientation and job application skills.
 Examples include writing an application letter and CV and conducting a job interview.
-You can find more information about careers services on UU Careers Services for Dutch students or UU Careers Services for international students.
+You can find more information on UU Career Services for Dutch students or UU Career Services for international students.

 Academic and professional knowledge and skills